What Are Proper Adjectives?

 The only difference between common and proper adjectives is that proper adjectives are derived from a proper noun; therefore, they are always capitalized which makes them easy to recognize.
 Common adjectives, on the other hand, are common words that modify a noun or pronoun.
 Here are the examples:

 I gave him a

 In this example, there is no proper root noun so it is a common adjective.

 I gave him a

-In compound adjectives, when we have proper adjectives and nouns, the noun is still a common noun because we are not speaking about something specific.
+When we have proper adjectives in compound nouns, the compound noun is considered a common noun because we are not speaking about something specific.
+For example:

-Since proper adjectives are derived from proper nouns and proper nouns are capitalized at the beginning, proper adjectives start with capital letter as well.
+Since proper adjectives are derived from proper nouns and the initial letter of proper nouns is always capitalized, proper adjectives start with a capital letter as well.
 For example:

-When we add a prefix to a proper adjective the prefix is not capitalized and it is followed by a hyphen.
+When a prefix is added to a proper adjective, the prefix is not capitalized and is followed by a hyphen.
 Here are the examples:

-An adverb formed from a capitalized adjective is itself capitalized.
+An adverb formed from a proper adjective is also capitalized.
 For example: